Analogues of the Atiyah--Wall exact sequences for cobordism groups of singular maps: Cobordism groups of singular maps

-\item $*=\oplus m$ for a natural number $m$: {\it $\tau^{\oplus m}$-maps} are defined so that their germs are of the form $\eta\times\id_{\R^m}$ (for $[\eta]\in\tau$) and the change of coordinate neighbourhoods always induces the identity on $\R^m$ here.
-This extends the notion of immersions equipped with $m$ pointwise independent normal vector fields, hence they are also called {\it $m$-framed $\tau$-maps} and if $\tau=\{\Sigma^0\}$, then $\tau^{\oplus m}$-maps are immersions with normal $m$-framing.
-Of course we can endow $\tau^{\oplus m}$-maps with other stable normal structures $*$ as well, and this defines {\it $\tau^{*\oplus m}$-maps}.
+\item $\sigma=\oplus m$ for a natural number $m$: {\it $\tau^{\oplus m}$-maps} are also called {\it $m$-framed $\tau$-maps} and they are defined so that their germs are of the form $\eta\times\id_{\R^m}$ (for $[\eta]\in\tau$) and the change of coordinate neighbourhoods always induces the identity on $\R^m$ here.
+This extends the notion of $m$-framed immersions, i.e. immersions equipped with $m$ pointwise independent normal vector fields; if $\tau=\{\Sigma^0\}$, then $\tau^{\oplus m}$-maps are just immersions with normal $m$-framing.
+We can endow $\tau^{\oplus m}$-maps with other stable normal structures $\sigma$ as well, and this defines {\it $\tau^{\sigma\oplus m}$-maps}.
 These maps were constructed in \cite[definition 9 and remark 10]{hosszu} and a very important property of them is the following: if the target manifold $P$ is of the form $Q\times\R^m$ for a manifold $Q$, then we have

-and the isomorphism is given by a natural correspondence between framed and non-framed maps; see \cite[proposition 13]{hosszu}. \item $*=G\oplus\xi$ for a stable group $G$ and a vector bundle $\xi$ over the classifying space $BG$: {\it $\tau^{G\oplus\xi}$-maps} are generalisations of $\tau^{G\oplus m}$-maps and we postpone their precise definition to section \ref{tauxi}.
+and the isomorphism is given by a natural correspondence between framed and non-framed maps; see \cite[proposition 13]{hosszu}. \item $\sigma=G\oplus\xi$: Let $G$ be a stable group and $\xi$ a vector bundle over the classifying space $BG$.
+Then {\it $\tau^{G\oplus\xi}$-maps} are generalisations of $\tau^{G\oplus m}$-maps and we postpone their precise definition to section \ref{tauxi}.
 Intuitively a $\tau^{G\oplus\xi}$-map is a $\tau^G$-map such that a bundle induced from $\xi$ splits off from its ``normal bundle'' (the sense in which we mean this will be clarified in section \ref{tauxi}); if $\xi$ is trivial of rank $m$, this just gives an $m$-framed $\tau^G$-map. \end{enumerate}

-Now we add an extra condition on the singularity set $\tau$ that we shall assume for the rest of this paper.
-The singularities of stable $k$-codimensional germs have a natural partial order: for two singularities $[\eta]$ and $[\vartheta]$ we say that $[\eta]$ is more complicated than $[\vartheta]$ and put $[\eta]>[\vartheta]$ if for any germ $\eta\colon(\R^n,0)\to(\R^{n+k},0)$ representing $[\eta]$ there is a $\vartheta$-point in any neighbourhood of $0\in\R^n$.
-The condition we will assume is that this partial order is well-founded on $\tau$.
-We need this because the construction of a basic tool (the classifying space of $\tau$-cobordism groups; see e.g. \cite{rsz}) uses transfinite recursion on the singularities in $\tau$.

-Recall that the (say oriented) abstract cobordism and bordism groups give rise to an extraordinary cohomology theory $Q\mapsto M\SO^*(Q)$; see \cite{atiyah}.
-Similarly cobordism groups of singular maps also define cohomologies: for $\tau^*$-maps we can put

-for any natural number $m$ (cf. the isomorphism (\ref{+m})) and this way $h^*_{\tau^*}$ will be an extraordinary cohomology functor; see \cite[section 19]{hosszu}.
-We will not use this fact in our proofs, however this motivates the following: